 Spooky Snack Board in the Foodie Classroom with Dave Terrazas

-While Halloween may look a little different this year, there is still plenty of freakishly good fun to scare up, like making a spectacularly spooky snack board from the Foodie Classroom.
+Halloween is quickly approaching, but there is still plenty of freakishly good fun to scare up, like making a spectacularly spooky snack board from the Foodie Classroom.
 So ghoulishly good, your little ghosts and goblins won’t even notice it’s frightfully healthy, too.
 No tricks, just treats!

 Here are the recipes for our spooky snack board:

 Also, here’s a Recommended Shopping List and Equipment List.